 Try to minimize noise and distractions (like leaving young children at home) as much as possible.

-Create a safe space for open discussion
+Create a safe space for an open discussion

 FCA shares some great examples: “…the brother who is never present may reveal that he is unable to stand seeing someone sick, and the sister who is doing all the work may not realize how she pushes others away when they offer to help.
 Another sibling may be having marital problems which he or she has not yet shared with the family, and yet another sibling might be worried about losing a job.”

-Don’t jump into problem solving yet
+Don’t jump into problem-solving right away

 It’s best to see the whole picture before trying to solve the problem.